hth313/OS4/doc/secondary.rst

 prefixes to a range of secondary functions.
 These prefix XROM functions are needed when secondary functions are stored in programs.
-To save space in RPN program memory, a single byte is used as the identity, which means that you should not have more than 256 secondary functions in each FAT.
+To save space in RPN program memory, a single byte is used as the identity, which means that you can not have more than 256 secondary functions in each FAT.
 Allowing more functions to be handled by a single XROM prefix would cost an extra byte of program memory for each secondary function.
 It was judged better to use an couple of such